 The annual report is an account of how well we met our charge during the past year.
 It is an opportunity to highlight trends that will impact decisions and services in the Office of Classroom Management (OCM) through the next year and beyond.

-The annual OCM satisfaction and planning survey asks instructors to share what they liked and or disliked about the classroom(s) in which they taught during the fall semester.
-We also ask instructors about technology components important to their teaching and changes in technology, facilities, and services that will have the strongest effect on their teaching.
-Results from this survey help inform our planning for renovations and equipment changes.
+The annual OCM satisfaction and planning survey asks instructors how satisfied they are about the classroom(s) and or computer lab(s) they taught in during the fall semester.
+We also ask instructors which technology components are important to their teaching and what changes in technology, facilities, and services will have the strongest effect on their teaching.

 HDMI, Mini-DisplayPort, VGA

 A pilot program has been launched to provide system inputs for three connector types (HDMI, Mini-DisplayPort, VGA) in an effort to improve the room's laptop interface.
 This new option is being installed as funding becomes available.

 We have been upgrading microphone systems with a rechargeable-style microphone in order to reduce the interruption to teaching caused by drained batteries and minimize the requirement to support battery changes.